nautsio/workshop-docker-coreos-and-consul/markdown/Fleet.md

 Default TimeoutStartSec is 90 seconds, which is sometimes to short for pulling large docker images or pulling a large number of concurrent images.

 !SUB
-## Hands-on - restart policy
+## Restart policy
-* add a restart policy to your paas-monitor.
+* Add a restart policy to your paas-monitor.
 * Now kill the process.
 What happens?

 !NOTE